 No easy way to fix this.
 You can do this one of two ways:

 1) The correct way You'll have to open up your turntable, and this means going in from the bottom.
 Instructions for opening your turntable are located HERE.
 Once your inside, you'll see the area where you need to be working.
 You'll need to order a new On/Off switch, which can be found HERE.
 Just put back on the way you took off the old one, and that's pretty much it.
 There is a small spring and a small metal ball bearing you have to be careful you don't lose when removing the old power knob shaft.
 This is held down by a cir-clip on a white plastic piece.
 You have to remove this piece in order to swap out the old brass shaft with the new shaft/knob.

+2) The incorrect way - but easy to do.
 Try and grab the brass shaft with a pair of needle nose pliers or similar.
 Grab your broken On/Off knob and put some crazy glue on the inside where the shaft aligns.
 Carefully place the knob on the shaft, and hold in place.
 This will be somewhat tricky, but you'll figure out a way.
 You might have to flip your turntable upside down in order to get the shaft to stick out.
 Just make sure if you do flip the turntable upside down, that you don't rest your turntable on your tonearm - otherwise you'll have an even bigger issue.

 a 6ya expert can help you resolve that issue over the phone in a minute or two.